creame/joinchat/README.txt

 Define CTAs and Custom Start Messages for shop page, product pages and for products on sale.

 Add a **WhatsApp Contact Button** directly on your product page next to the "Add to cart" button.

+#### 🧩 WhatsApp Contact Button Block.
+Add beautiful and customizable WhatsApp contact buttons in the Block Editor.

+Ready to use patterns with different styles are also included.

+Enable QR Code on desktop to allow your visitors to scan it and start messaging from their phone.

+You can define phone and initial message of the button or use the post/general Joinchat settings (ideal for Reusable Blocks).

 #### 🃏 Dynamic Variables.
 Use variables in your CTAs and Start Messages that change dynamically for each page: